 Visiting Lapland was one of the top items on my bucket list and visiting in real life felt like a dream!
 We flew to Rovaniemi in Finnish Lapland at the end of our month long holiday in the UK, Iceland and Scandinavia.
 We were in Rovaniemi for just over 24 hours (about a day and a half) and managed to fit so much in during this time.
 Lapland is a winter wonderland and our visit couldn’t have been anymore perfect if we’d tried.
-It is an expensive part of the world and so we thought we’d share a breakdown of the costs from our visit to help others when planning their trip of a lifetime to Rovaniemi.
+It is an expensive part of the world and so we thought we’d share a breakdown of the cost of visiting Rovaniemi to help others when planning their trip of a lifetime to Lapland.

 - Baguette at Helsinki Airport = €10